 After watering, you might want to pick up your container to see what the weight feels like.
 Some people do this as a way to tell when their containers are dry again.

-Watering an EarthBox
+Watering Peppers In EarthBox

 Feeding Your Habanero Peppers